-7.3 Appendix D: 100 Wall and extra-curricular
+7.3 Appendix D: Vale Offer and extra-curricular

 The Extra-Curricular offer at Darwen Vale is excellent.
 There are many wide-ranging clubs, some are student led and open to students from Year 7-11.
 We believe taking part in extra-curricular activities is a key part of students' education and key to the development of their wider self, as it helps them develop skills such as leadership, teamwork, resilience as well as confidence and commitment.
 It provides an opportunity to try new experiences whilst making new friends.
-Our students really do gain a great deal from joining extra-curricular Clubs.